aszepieniec/stark-brainfuck/docs/brainfuck.md

  - `.` outputs the value of the currently indicated memory cell.
  - `,` reads a byte from the user input and stores it in the currently indicated memory cell.

+The wrap-around modulo 256 is just one reading of the specification.
+It is rather undefined about what happens when incrementing a cell whose value is already 255 or decrementing a cell whose value is 0.

 ### Prime Field Brainfuck

 In order to prove the correct execution of a Brainfuck program efficiently, it pays to define the following dialect.
 Since the modulus used is $p = 2^{64} - 2^{32} + 1$ it is convenient if the memory elements are elements of the field defined by this prime.
 Likewise for the instruction and data pointers.
-So in particular, $p$ is also the number of memory cells as well as the total number of instructions in a program.
+So in particular, $p$ is also the number of memory cells as well as the maximum total number of instructions in a program.

-Technically, this change means that the concrete language is a dialect of Brianfuck.
-There are programs whose behavior is different depending on whether it a tradition Brainfuck machine or a Prime Field Brainfuck machine that is executing it.
-However, any program exhibiting this difference has a running time well beyond what is efficiently provable and moreover the purpose of selecting Brainfuck in the first place was illustration and not interoperability.

 ### Brainfuck ISA